thunderingmarmot/TerraText/README.md

 ## Performance
 The performance is obviously horrible, I tried to do the job of hundreds of slow workers with a single fast worker, meaning that these are usually operations optimized for the GPU, not the CPU.
-Also, while I tried to write the code as cleanly as possible, I'm sure things can be optimized further.
+Also, while I tried to write good code, I'm sure things can be further optimized to reach a better performance even on CPU.

 ## Epilogue
 The point of this project is not in the program itself, but rather on improving my knowledge and skills while also having fun.